redcic75/tourmagne-gpx-comparator/readme.md

 You can create test GPX files and view generated GPX files with https://gpx.studio/l/fr/.

 # To do
-- Use modules (import & export) and stop using browserify -> Other Node.JS method used ?
-- Use workers
-- Fix passing argument to event listener (see https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#getting_data_into_and_out_of_an_event_listener)
+- Add an alert when calculus is in progress
+- Add a progress bar
 - Add a button to terminate the worker
 - Add a mapbox key field (+ include it in the cookies)
+- Gather webpack output in one folder (dist)
-- Regorganize gpx folder
+- Regorganize gpx folder (do not forget gpx files needed for tests)
-- Change button color when calculus is launched to notify the user
 - Check timestamps presence before calculating kpis
 - Create personalized Error classes
 - Separate frontend & backend